-Undescended testicles are increasingly common, and as a parent you will have to deal with the challenge of knowing what to do with their son, and going through an operation for someone whom you love very much.
-And your son will have to come to terms with his undescended testicle when older, the experience of being in hospital, and how girls may react to him.
+Undescended testicles are increasingly common, and as a parent you have to decide what treatment is best for your son, and face the nerves as someone whom you love very much goes through an operation.
+And while your nerves may fade, your son has to come to terms with his undescended testicle when older, the experience of being in hospital, and how girls react to him.

 This site is independent – the information is not coming from a hospital or surgeon.
 I tell it like it is and leave you to make up your own mind.
-I love to hear from parents in this situation – please drop me an email any time!
+I love hearing from parents in this situation – please drop me an email any time!

 What’s it like having an orchiopexy as a child?

-A lot of websites tell it from the parents’ view (see here for links to their stories), but I couldn’t find any written by the child.
-Start with my story of having undescended testicle surgery at the age of 3, and find out how much it’s shaped my life.
+A lot of websites tell how the mum found it (see here for their stories), but I found none from the perspective of the child.
+So start with my story of having undescended testicle surgery at the age of 3, and find out how it’s shaped my life.